 - review the permissions and press 'Authorize'

-- copy the 'OAuth Access Token' shown, and use as the first argument to
+- copy the 'OAuth Access Token' shown, and use this token as the

 To all the people who can only afford a free plan. :cry:

 python setup.py clean sdist bdist_wheel twine upload dist/*

 Release history Release notifications | RSS feed